manish295/Chat-Room/README.md

 # Chat Room
-Just a simple chat room website using Python sockets.
+Just a simple chat room website using Flask-SocketIo.
 ## Disclaimer
-The front-end code for this is not very good because this project was mainly focusing on the Python back-end.<br>
 Please do not expect any security for the messaging, this was merely meant to be a fun project.
 # Libraries
 * ### [Sockets (OldBackEnd)](https://docs.python.org/3/library/socket.html)